percona/cloud-tools/doc/Faq.rst

 If there is a connection issue and it fails to send data, the agent stores this data until it manages to send it.

+Starting from Percona Agent version 1.0.13, this data is limited to the following:

+* 1 hour
+* 10 MiB
+* 100 files

 What does ``write unix /var/lib/mysql/mysql.sock: broken pipe`` message mean?
 -----------------------------------------------------------------------------